ezylang/EvalEx/docs/references/functions.md

 The `STR_FORMAT` function returns a formatted string using the provided format string and one or more arguments.

 The format respects the configured locale for number and date presentation.

-See the [configuration](../configuration/configuration.html) for more information.
+> Learn how to change the locale in the [Configuration](../configuration/configuration.html) section.

 ### Syntax